John Atwood (colonial administrator)

-Biography

-Atwood's parents were Nicholas Wood (abt.
+His parents were Nicholas Wood (abt.
 1539–1586), of Sanderstead Court in the English county of Surrey (now Greater London), and Olive Harman (1548–1603), daughter of the wealthy London merchant, James Harman (abt.
 1527–1581).
 He had nine brothers, two sisters, and one half brother (from his mother's marriage to John Buck in 1592).

-His baptism record in Saint Martin in the Fields Church in London is dated 20 September 1576 and identifies him as "John Woode."
+Atwood's baptism record in Saint Martin in the Fields Church in London is dated 20 September 1576 and identifies him as "John Woode."
 His baptism is also recorded in Sanderstead parish church under the Latin form "Johannes".
 Despite being baptised as John Woode, he apparently went by the name Atwood, for this is the name he uses in his will prepared in 1643 and is also the name that Governor William Bradford uses when referring to him in his book Of Plymouth Plantation.
 To add confusion to the family names, John had a younger brother who was also named John ("Johanem" was his younger brother's baptismal name); this younger brother, John Wood (1582–1644), was a leather seller in London who emigrated to America in 1635.

-Atwood is mentioned in a legal proceeding in England in which his half brother, Oliffe (Oliver) Buck, claimed that both John and Harman Atwood (one of John's brothers) attempted to defraud him.
+He is mentioned in a legal proceeding in England in which his half brother, Oliffe (Oliver) Buck, claimed that both John and Harman Atwood (one of John's brothers) attempted to defraud him.
 Oliffe maintained that John owed him money, but that the two brothers conspired to hide John's assets so they could not be collected.
 The case also mentions that "John Attwood, became decayed in estate, was sued and cast into prison."
 Harman Atwood claimed he was innocent and that others had attempted to defraud Oliffe.